 When you are almost to a complete stop, turn your palms out and separate your hands.
 Do the out-sweep of the breast-stroke.
-Use webbed finger as described in the freestyle post (under the heading Catch).
+Use webbed fingers.
 Allow your legs to float up, the higher the better.
 Keep your head down.

 As you do the breaststroke arm movement, arch your body extending your back and shoulders.
 You aim is to make your body like a spring which you will snap down to propel you forward.

 Bring your arms and forearms into a vertical position, elbows facing up.
 Snap your arms and legs down together.

 Your legs/torso do the underwater dolphin kick technique.
 Your arms go into a double arm pull stroke by pushing against the water down along your body.
 Remember your webbed fingers.

 Keep your arms vertical for as long as you can and end in a streamline position with your arms by your sides.
 Glide in this position for as long as you can.

 Do a standard breaststroke frog kick.
 At the same time bring your hands back into the streamline glide you started in, with your arms/hands in front of you.

 Repeat this sequence.
 When you start to run out of breath go into your preferred surface stroke.
 Combat side stroke or freestyle is best.

 Before attempting this final stage you should be able to:

 - Swim a 25m underwater swim in under 30 seconds and using 5 strokes or less.